Thang Nguyen 555

 What started out with a boating incident (Tonkin) closed out with a boating incident (Vung Tau).

 20 miles out, before GPS, we spotted the 7th Fleet 40+ war ships far on the horizon evenly spread out in battle-arc shape.
-They were staging with protruded canons looked just like sun rays (Here comes the Sun) on an overcast morning.
-Apparently, the 7th fleet could have taken out those rocket launchers but were ordered top stand down, showing some restraint.
-That long war was largely a land-and-air (Heli and B52’s) war.
-At the bitter end, we saw only chopper’s retreat and flares overhead.
+Staging with protruded canons on the ready, battle ships canons spread out, like sun rays from afar.
+Here comes the Sun – on an overcast morning.

 Not everyone made their escape as hastily.